CALauer/esx_irpidentity/README.md

 	release this.
 Alot of this code is their code just repurposed, moved, and fiddled with to make this functioning as I believe was intended.
 You can check out their resources below.
 Also would like to thank Lance and SJR for assisting me with the multiplayer testing of this resource.
+### Other
+	Feel free to customize this in anyway you like, expect updates and changes.
+I hope you enjoy this because it has taken me forever to get this working.
+This is my first legit release so its probably not done in the best of manners.
+	Enjoy!

 - [esx_identity](https://github.com/ESX-Org/esx_identity)
 - [kashacters](https://github.com/KASHZIN/kashacters)